Terra-Foundation-for-American-Art/Artnav/README.md

 # The Artnav Project
 Artnav is a web application built for the Terra Foundation for American Art.
 It's purpose is to make the online creation and display of publicly viewable "Artmaps" easy and manageable.
+Below is a brief documentation and synopsis of the technology, and it's usage.

 ### Artmaps
 An "Artmap" is a term to describe a context for viewing artwork in which the art can be zoomed to variable scales.